dankelley/diary/README.md

 # diary

-'diary' is a python script to handle diary entries.
+'diarydek' is a python script to handle diary entries.
 This file is a sort of sandbox for the author.
 Perhaps some of this content will appear later in a vignette or whatever is the python equivalent of an R vignette.
 Please do not rely on anything in this document actually